-Rap songs are known as one of the most aggressive genres in the singing.
+Rap songs are known as one of the most aggressive genres in singing.
 This aggressiveness creates difficulty when you want to harness it with compression.
 Apart from the other soft genre songs compressing rap vocals is such a difficult task.

 The problem is when you apply little more compression, you will end up with heavily compressed voice and when you apply lighter compression, it wouldn’t control the hikes common in the rap vocals.